Hand-picked itineraries, 70+ years of expertise

 Traveling to Egypt changes everything you thought you knew about ancient civilizations.

 Most travelers discover unexpected friendships within these intimate settings.
 Shared meals become cultural exchanges.
-Fellow explorers offer photography tips at the pyramids of Giza.
+Fellow explorers offer photography tips at the Pyramids of Giza.
 Evening discussions about the day’s temple visits deepen everyone’s understanding.

 We maintain these smaller numbers deliberately.
 While budget operators pack 30–40 people onto buses, our groups board comfortable, air-conditioned vehicles with plenty of space.
 Restaurant reservations accommodate your preferences.
 Hotel arrangements ensure quality rooms for every traveler.
 Site visits avoid the chaos of massive tour groups competing for photos.